 How much time does it take to start making money from a blog?

 You can make money from blogging in as little as 1 month if you’re talking about the first time you earn anything from your blog.
-However, if you’re talking about getting to a more significant level of income (or repeatable streams of income), 3 to 6 months is a much more realistic time frame if you’re able to allocate a sizable amount of time to growing your blog.
+However, if you’re talking about getting to a more significant level of income (or repeatable streams of income), it can take a lot of time to make money blogging.
+3 to 6 months is a much more realistic time frame if you’re able to allocate a sizable amount of time to growing your blog, but don’t expect to make a lot of money from your blog until you’ve built up a solid amount of traffic (in the 10,000+ monthly reader range), however long that takes you.

 There’s certainly a long-tail effect though, where the longer you stick with blogging (1, 2, 3+ years), the more content you’ll have published on your blog, the more authority your site will have, the more readers who will be coming by and thus the more you should earn.
 For context, six years into blogging, I’m now earning $50,000/mo during some months from my blog.